MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 - You can now choose a baseline build definition and branch for the comparison of policy values.
 See [Baseline Task Parameters](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/overview.md#baseline) for more information.
-- Policies will now pass by default, if the previous build is not available.
+- Policies will now pass by default if the previous build is not available.
 - Module filters have been removed from the code coverage policy.
 Please use run settings (or similar settings specific to your test and code coverage tools) to filter code coverage.